-34. Section 15 places an obligation on Consumer Scotland to publish an annual report on its activities and to lay this before the Scottish Parliament as soon as reasonably practicable after the end of each financial year.
-A copy of the report must also be sent to the Scottish Ministers.
+37. Section 15 places an obligation on Consumer Scotland to publish an annual report on its activities and to lay this before the Scottish Parliament as soon as reasonably practicable after the end of each financial year.
+The report must also set out how Consumer Scotland has had regard to the activities of other bodies with the same functions as, or similar functions to, Consumer Scotland.
+A copy of the report must be sent to the Scottish Ministers.